Aryan0908/Meta-Ads-Project/README1.md

 </details>

 - **🛠️ How it's built**:
-  - Filter to conversions and traffic campaigns
+  - Filter: campaign objectives= 'conversions' & 'traffic'
   - Aggregate revenue per campaign
-  - Order descending and return top 3
+  - Top 3: Order descending and limit upto 3 results

-## 4) CTR by Age Ranger
+## 4) CTR by Age Range
 - **🎯 Scope**: Traffic

 - **👉 What it answers**: Which age group produces the highest click-through rate for traffic campaigns?